BJTU-ANT/CacheRoute/README.md

 python3 demo_instance.py --port 9001 --host 127.0.0.1
 python3 demo_client.py --with-ui
 ```

+Then, you can use the client_cli to send requests (see example in `API Usage`) to the scheduler and see the entire CacheRoute workflow.

 ### Option 2: Full CacheRoute Deployment
 For full deployment with vLLM, LMCache, Redis, KDN warm-up, and KVCache injection, see: